Two hundred seasonal pickers need a safety induction by Monday, and Moodle was built for a semester

 Exactly what you get

 You get an LMS shaped to your real need: fast, multilingual, mobile induction a picker finishes before the first bin, and competency tracking that flags overdue aged-care certifications before an audit.
-It integrates with your HR software so only inducted staff get rostered, your project management software for scheduling around training, and your business intelligence dashboard for compliance reporting, so training scales with the harvest and proves itself on demand.
+It integrates with your HR software so only inducted staff get rostered, your project management software for scheduling around training, and your business intelligence (BI) dashboard for compliance reporting, so training scales with the harvest and proves itself on demand.

 How to choose a developer in Coffs Harbour